 Once you’ve identified your content gaps, the next step in creating your content strategy would be to create your content pillars – the key topics or themes around which you would create content.

 Content pillars can be extremely useful because they can make sure that you don’t end up ignoring the needs of any part of your target audience.
 They can also minimize the trouble of having to come up with fresh content ideas now and then.
-They’ll also help you create a content calendar so that you can be more organized in your content creation process.
+They’ll also help you create a content calendar so that you can be more organized in your content creation process, and allow you to more seamlessly repurpose content.

 Based on our research and analysis, we came up with the following content pillars for Shell: